 Not only is Black Panther shaping up to be the most anticipated superhero movie of all time, it’s also possibly going to be the album of the year.
 But how will Kendrick Lamar’s Black Panther: The Album avoid the traps of other big-name music acts who have done the soundtracks for huge genre films?
 The answer is simple: Lamar’s music is perfectly aligned with the film it will accompany.
 In other words, his album will avoid what happened to Daft Punk with 2010’s Tron: Legacy soundtrack.

 On Wednesday, Kendrick Lamar revealed the track-listing of Black Panther: The Album via Twitter.
-And no, there’s no spoilers of the plot of the movie, unless you count just knowing that T’Challa is a badass, and also the king of Wakanda as a spoiler.
+And no, there are no spoilers of the plot of the movie, unless you count just knowing that T’Challa is a badass, and also the king of Wakanda as a spoiler.

 In a January 25 article published in Time titled “How Rap Became the Sound of the Mainstream,” writer Raisa Bruner points out that “It’s impossible to talk about rap as a genre without also talking about issues of race and class.”
 It’s why the Kendrick Lamar album for Black Panther is more meaningful than any other random pairing of a musician with a huge film.
 Black Panther is the first mainstream superhero film with an all-black cast, which is undoubtedly going to be a game-changer in the genre film industry.
 When Seal sang “Kiss From a Rose” on the Batman Forever soundtrack it was just marketing.
 With Lamar doing an entire album for Black Panther it’s more meaningful.